 San Antonio, TX 78270

-The ALS Association is the only national not-for-profit health organization dedicated solely to the fight against ALS.
+First founded in 1869, the ALS Association is the only national not-for-profit health organization dedicated solely to the fight against ALS.
 ALSA covers all the bases - research, patient and community services, public education, and advocacy - in providing help and hope to those facing the disease.
+One of their most recognized donation fundraisers is the ALS ice bucket challenge which gain mass social media attention and participation.
 The mission of The ALS Association (ALSA) is to find a cure for and improve living with amyotrophic lateral sclerosis.

 355 Lexington Ave., 15th Floor